 - Is an important bonding experience for mother and her baby

 - Does not cost money

-- Makes travelling easier than needing to prepare bottles and formula
+- Makes travelling easier than needing to prepare formula and clean bottle

 For babies, breast milk…

 - Is the ideal food.
-It provides all the energy and nutrients that the baby needs for the first months of life, and continue to provide up to half or more of a child’s nutrition needs during the second half of the first year and beyond
+It provides all the energy and nutrients that the baby needs for the first 6 months of life, and continues to provide important nutrients and protective factors for as long as breastfeeding is done

 - Is adaptable to the baby’s needs as he grows.
-The composition and amount available changes.
+The composition and amount available changes as the baby grows.

 - Contains antibodies which help protect against many common childhood illnesses like otitis, respiratory tract infections, gastro, diarrhea, and more